Getting started

 await runtime.teardown();

 Call this on unmount to release worker handles and free resources.
-If persistOnTeardown was set, the filesystem is flushed to OPFS first.
+If persistOnTeardown was set, the filesystem is flushed through the active backend first: OPFS for browser sessions, server persistence for server sessions.